HyprCandy/Hyprcandy/README.md

 # HyprCandy
 HyprCandy is a feature rich Hyprland configuretion for Arch and Arch-based distributions with sytemwide color generation for GTK and QT6 applications plus other Hyprland elements along with other other quality of life settings.

 Since I'm an aeronautics graduate and not a programmer it took me ages to learn how to set up everything during my free time.
-It was mighty stressful, but I'm glad I got it done.
+It was mighty stressful at the start especislly when writing the install script, but I'm glad I got it done.

 If you like my setup, you can purchase a copy of the [install scipt](https://mirukai.gumroad.com/l/cxsyj) which helps with my younger siblings' schooling or grab bits and bops from the [main repo](https://github.com/HyprCandy/Hyprcandy.git) 🙂.